google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/your-first-pwapp/index.md

 Every time that a card is updated, the app stores the timestamp of the data on a hidden attribute on the card.
 The app just bails if the timestamp that already exists on the card is newer than the data that was passed to the function.

-### Test it
+### Test it out

 The app should be completely offline-functional now.
 Save a couple of cities and press the refresh button on the app to get fresh weather data, and then go offline and reload the page.

 Then go to the __Cache Storage__ pane on the __Application__ panel of DevTools.
 Expand the section and you should see the name of your app shell and data cache listed on the left-hand side.
-Opening the data cache should display the data stored for each city.
+Opening the data cache should should the data stored for each city.

 ![cf095c2153306fa7.png](img/cf095c2153306fa7.png)